Identify the market

 Compass

-After you identify the market, continue to define an ideal customer profile.
+After you identify the market, continue to market research.

 Back to top – steps to start a new business.